simonw/llm/docs/help.md

   Hold an ongoing chat with a model.

 Options:
-  -s, --system TEXT           System prompt to use
-  -m, --model TEXT            Model to use
+  -s, --system TEXT            System prompt to use -m, --model TEXT             Model to use
   -c, --continue               Continue the most recent conversation.
   --cid, --conversation TEXT   Continue the conversation with the given ID.
   -t, --template TEXT          Template to use
   -p, --param <TEXT TEXT>...
-Parameters for template --key TEXT                  API key to use
+Parameters for template -o, --option <TEXT TEXT>...  key/value options for the model --key TEXT                   API key to use
   --help                       Show this message and exit.
 ```

 (help-keys)=